Syllabus

 Mathematical analysis shows that very low grades have an extremely detrimental effect on a student's ability to catch up on work and pass a course.
 This is partially because of the way letter grades are distributed- there are only 10 points allocated for each of A, B, C, and D, then 60 points are allocated for an R, a failing grade.
 This has a severe impact on students who, for whatever reason, have an outlier score among their grades.
 For example, a student who receives a 92 on five homework assignments and a 14 on one homework assignment would receive an average of a 79, or a C, despite demonstrating A-level knowledge on most of the assignments.

 To combat this problem, we are setting the minimum grade that a student can receive on any assessment in the class to a 50.
 We will still grade assignments and assessments on a 0-100 scale, and you will still see your grade on this scale in Gradescope, but if you receive a score < 50 on an assessment, that score will be changed to 50 in the Canvas gradebook.
 However, this only applies to assessments where students have demonstrated honest effort.
-We define honest effort as a legitimate attempt to solve most of the problems on both the written and programming portions of the assignments, or a legitimate attempt to solve most of the problems on an exam.
+We define honest effort as a legitimate attempt to solve most of the problems on an assignment/exam.

 Note that missing assignments/assessments are not eligible for minimum grading; see the Late Policy for how to handle missing assignments.
 Also, minimum grades do not apply to the final exam, as your final exam grade should reflect your overall level of knowledge gained in the course.